Adithyabharadwaj777/vending-machine-xilinx/README.md

 This project is a digital vending machine designed and simulated using Xilinx ISE.
 The system is implemented using Verilog HDL and demonstrates basic FSM (Finite State Machine) design and behavioral modeling.

 ##  Features
-- Accepts coins of ₹1, ₹2, ₹5
+- Accepts coins
-- Dispenses a product worth ₹7
+- Dispenses a product
-- Returns change if overpaid
 - State Machine based implementation
 - Testbench simulation using Xilinx ISim